 But for practitioners in the HR area we can start to look at the future of the industries that we're in and we can start to get involved in conversations about what are the likely changes in the product market - the kind of stuff that your company produces and makes and sells and how that may affect the skills in your organisation and that's quite a big challenge, but it's something that we at the CIPD think that increasingly is something that needs to be at least not owned but contributed to by HR working with various other departments."

-Daphne Doody, Head of CIPD Northern England, highlights the key figures from the CIPD and The Adecco Group’s latest Labour Market Outlook, explaining their implications for HR and employers in the North of England.
+Daphne Doody, Head of CIPD Northern England, highlights the key figures from the CIPD and The Adecco Group’s Summer 2018 Labour Market Outlook, explaining their implications for HR and employers in the North of England.

 Read the transcript